Get my free newsletter on SEO for Shopify stores

-I was on a call with a Website X-Ray client when they asked me, “Kai, what do you see as the future of Ecommerce marketing?”
+I was on a call with an SEO Opportunity Report client when they asked me, “Kai, what do you see as the future of Ecommerce marketing?”

 Content.
 The future of Ecommerce marketing is content.
 I firmly believe that the most successful small, large, and startup Ecommerce brands over the coming ~ five years will be brands that add a content-focused arm to their business.